 If you would like to make a request for access to your personal information please visit our Subject Access Page.

 Applications are made in writing to the Home Office.
-Once the Home Office is satisfied as to your legal right to the information, you should receive a response from them within 40 calendar days.
+Once the Home Office is satisfied as to your legal right to the information, you should receive a response from them within 1 month.
+This may be extended by up to 2 months in complex cases.
 This may take the form of a copy of any personal data the investigation is obliged to release under the terms of the Act.
 Alternatively, in certain cases, arrangements may be made for you to view the information.